(The Internet-Famous Soda That is Way Better Than it Should Be)

 Step 1: Fill a Glass With Ice

-Use a tall, clear glass if you have one.
-Ice keeps the soda crisp and helps the creamer blend smoothly instead of sinking straight to the bottom.
+Use a tall clear glass when you have one.
+The ice makes the soda fresh and allows the creamer to mix well rather than sinking directly to the bottom.

 Step 2: Pour the Dr. Pepper

-Pour the soda over the ice, leaving a little room at the top.
-Cold soda is important here, warm soda will flatten faster and ruin the texture.
+Add the soda and ice, leaving a small amount of space on top.
+The cold soda is relevant here, warm soda will flatten quicker and destroy the texture.

 Step 3: Add Coconut Creamer

-Slowly pour the coconut creamer into the soda.
+Pour in coconut creamer into the soda slowly.
 Watch it swirl and marble through the drink.
-That visual alone is half the fun.
+And half the fun of that scene is the visual.

 Step 4: Squeeze Fresh Lime

-Add fresh lime juice directly into the glass.
-Stir gently once or twice, don’t overmix or you’ll kill the fizz.
+Add fresh lime juice to the glass.
+Gently stir once or twice – do not overmix or you will kill the fizz.

 Step 5: Taste & Adjust